zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation08.md

 ### Ordered description of steps to be taken to execute the test case
 1. A query is sent to find whether the FQDN is resolved to an IPv4 or IPv6 address
 2. If there are no ANSWERS for the query, then the test fails
+3. This test (also) could be a simple ping

 ### Outcome(s)